yaledailynews/ydn-data/docs/ydn_data_technical_setup.md

 core Python functionality, Visual Studio Code, Jupyter Notebook, and data science packages (`pandas`, etc.) for Python all at once.

+**While going through Anacaonda and everything is *technically* the best way to set everything up, I just install packages on my system environment and use virtual environments if needed for other projects.
+This is not good practice but it works and I'm too lazy to switch.
+So basically... you do you.** - Interjection from Darwin

 ## Installing Anaconda

 On both **Mac** and **Windows**, follow these steps if you’ve never